thomaslinux/Teams-extension-hide-messages-from-user/README.md

 - [ ] add a button next to the username to block that user

 - [ ] Insert buttons in the Teams interfaces on right click to add a user to hide, show currently hidden users

+# Userstyle / stylus version

+## V1 - Current
+- [x] set a background image
+- [x] hide a user from it's profile image select
+## V2 - Would be nice
+- [ ] Loop throught a users list : https://css-tricks.com/loops-css-preprocessors/
+- [ ] Add a user to the list throught the interface
+- [ ] Select a background from a dropdown menu
+- [ ] Add a background image to the list